sleinen/diskonade/README.md

 have worked with Wiki pages to document our procedures, but the instructions have become unwieldy over time, and we need some automation.

+## Prerequisites

+The script expects a few tools to be installed.
+On a Debian/Ubuntu system, the following packages should be there:

+* freeipmi
+* smartmontools
+* hdparm